Send an email to Ronald A. Karp

 Phone: 301-948-3800, 202-719-8945

-Ronald A. Karp, the Managing Partner of Karp, Norwind, Gold & Karp, P.A., is heading into his 50th year of practice.
-He still practices law every day.
+Ronald A. Karp, the Founding Partner, is heading into his 54th year of practice and still practices law.
 For all of these years, his guiding principle has been an unwavering commitment to changing lives and making justice a reality.
-If you want to fully understand Ron’s philosophy of practicing law, read his Message from Managing partner.
+If you want to fully understand Ron’s philosophy of practicing law, read his Message from founding partner.

-Changing lives is more than a slogan on the firm wall, it is at Ron’s very heart and soul.
+Changing lives is more than a slogan, it is at Ron’s very heart and soul.
 His greatest satisfaction is obtaining justice and compensation for victims faced with life-altering injuries or devastation.
 Ron is proud of the exceptional results his law firm has delivered to thousands of clients throughout the years.
 Ron is also proud that the firm is rated in the Top Tier by U.S News and World Report for law firm rankings.

-In 2010 Ron and Thomas Fay tried a case in federal court in Washington, D.C. on behalf of victims of the 1998 bombing of the two U.S. embassies in Africa.
+In 2010 Ron and Thomas Fay tried a case in federal court in Washington, D.C. on behalf of victims of the 1998 bombing of a US Embassy.
 That trial ultimately resulted in a $487 million dollar judgment for the victims and their families.
-Ron has represented these victims of terrorisms for 25 years now and has worked with a talent team of lawyers, including James Murphy, the Fay Law Group and most notably the wonderful Gibson, Dunn law firm to collect significant amounts of this judgment.
-All of the funds collected from this judgment have come from assets seized from nations designated in the State Department list of terrorist nations and where terrorist funds were deposited.
+Ron has represented these victims of terrorisms for over 20 years now and has worked with a talented team of lawyers, including James Murphy, Thomas Fortune Fay and Matthew McGill, (now with the firm of King & Spaulding) to collect this judgment.
+All of the funds collected from this judgment have come from assets seized from nations designated in the State Department list of terrorist nations and where terrorist funds were found.
+No U.S. taxpayer funds were involved in these payments.
+The United States Department of Justice, through several administrations have assisted in these collection efforts.
 The efforts continue to this day.
-It has been one of his great personal and professional joys to represent this group and to have kept in touch with them for over two decades.
+The importance of compensating victims of terrorism has been a bi-partisan effort assisted by the all three branches of government.

-Ron secured the very first million dollar jury verdict in the history of Frederick County, Maryland and had secured millions of dollars in settlements for victims of truck accidents and other negligence.
+Ron secured the very first million dollar jury verdict in the history of Frederick County, Maryland and has secured millions of dollars in litigation for victims of truck accidents and other negligence.

-As the firm’s managing partner, Ron has been a frequent lecturer at trial lawyer seminars.
+Ron has been a frequent lecturer at trial lawyer seminars.
 He has lectured with his friend Tom Fay on representing victims of terrorism and domestic crime at the Washington College of Law.
-He has been lead counsel in a numerous high-profile cases which have been referenced in The Washington Post, The Wall Street Journal, The Times of London, NBC Network News, People Magazine and numerous other media outlets.
+He has been lead counsel in a numerous high profile cases which have been referenced in The New York Times, The Washington Post, The Wall Street Journal, The Times of London, NBC Network News, The Today Show.
+People Magazine as well as other media outlets.

 In Ron’s long career, he likes to cite, as an example of affecting many lives for the better, a case he tried against the District of Columbia which resulted in the busiest hospital in the city getting a CT Scan machine — Blake v.
 District of Columbia.
 The verdict was picked up by the Wall Street Journal in an editorial that warned hospitals not to try to save money by cutting back on medical equipment.
 That case has since been cited throughout the United States when local municipalities are seeking sophisticated medical equipment for their hospitals.
 It was a case for which Ron was honored with the Trial Lawyer of the Year Award by his peers in Washington, D.C.